 As a general rule you rotate your index finger or thumb on the point for 30 seconds to a minute, gently applying pressure.
 You can do this every day if you want to, or a couple of times a week as needed.

-While generally not a total solution for IBS, essentially because we are treating symptoms and not necessarily the root causes, this can give you some relief with IBS symptoms.
+While acupressure is generally not a durable solution for IBS, essentially because we are treating symptoms and not necessarily the root causes, acupressure can give you some relief with IBS symptoms.

-There are some 400 acupressure points in total.
-I’m just going to present 4 of them:
+There are some 400 acupressure points in total!
+I’m just going to present 4 of the most useful pressure points for IBS:

 Acupressure for Constipation